ZedYeung/cd-etcd-backup/Readme.md

 Interrogate cluster machines every minute.
 Email one alert for each unhealthy machine.

 ## Test
-Generate one key value pair every minute.
-Simulate clash at some time point.
+Generate one key value pair every minute with incremental index i.
+Simulate clash at some time point by removing the root directory of etcd.
 Restore full backup and diff backup and check the consistency respectively.
+Assert etcd get key equal value and the total number of key value pair.

+## Test large backup
+TODO